Alcafache: Geography

 Alcafache is located roughly halfway between the centres of Viseu and Nelas.

 Culture

-Alcafache is recognized for the hundred-year tradition of embroidery, the bordadados de Tibaldinho, which continue to be sought after for their quality.
+Alcafache is recognized for the hundred-year tradition of embroidery, the bordados de Tibaldinho, which are very sought after for their quality.

-The regions age is also reflected in the Banda Filarmónica de Tibaldinho, the philharmonic band, that continue to play at many social events.
+The regions age is also reflected in the Banda Filarmónica de Tibaldinho, the philharmonic band, that continues to play at many social events.
 Alcafache also constructed their Associação Cultural de Tibaldinho (Tibaldinho Cultural Association) and the Grupo Coral de Alcafache (Choral Group of Alcafache), two entities that attract local participants, associated with the liturgical group Jovens Cristãos (Christian Youth).

-Throughout the year, starting in January, the parish celebrates both secular and religious and festivals, these include: feast of Santa Bárbara (4 December), the festival of Nossa Senhora da Piedade (September), São Frutuoso (first Sunday following Easter), Santa Cruz (3 May or following Sunday), Nossa Senhora dos Prazeres (Sunday of Pascoela), São Lourenço (10 August) and São Vicente (22 January).
+Throughout the year, starting in January, the parish celebrates both secular and religious festivals, which include the following: feast of Santa Bárbara (4 December), the festival of Nossa Senhora da Piedade (September), São Frutuoso (first Sunday following Easter), Santa Cruz (3 May or following Sunday), Nossa Senhora dos Prazeres (Sunday of Pascoela), São Lourenço (10 August) and São Vicente (22 January).